Chroma51/Chroma51/README.md

 - 📘 I would like to collaborate with FiveM developer.

-- 📑 You can ask me whatever you want on my Discord.
+- 📑 You can ask me whatever you want on my Discord (chroma51).

 - 📚 Currently learning HTML & CSS